adamcheasley/adventure/README.md

 This game was written for python 3.

 I usually use a virtual env, like so:
 `virtualenv -p /path/to/python/bin/python3.4 .`
+`. bin/activate`
 Then install the requirements:
-`./bin/pip install -r requirements.txt `
+`pip install -r requirements.txt `

-To play, simply run `./bin/python adventure.py`
+To play, simply run `python adventure.py`

 ## Map Layout